 Lake George is, without a doubt, one of New York’s most popular getaway destinations.
 With its close proximity to water parks, Six Flags Great Escape and plenty of other exciting summer activities, it’s no surprise that so many of us venture here each summer.
 Even my family took trips every summer to enjoy the area.
 Though this is such a popular summer destination, Lake George does an amazing job setting itself up for an interactive winter.

-If you need more convincing to visit Lake George this winter, the Lake George Winter Carnival is back for its 60th year in 2022.
+If you need more convincing to visit Lake George this winter, the Lake George Winter Carnival is back for its 61st year in 2023.
 The carnival runs every weekend in February and is a fan favorite with locals.

 Throughout the duration of the carnival, there are plenty of tournaments, cook-offs, games and activities for families to enjoy.
 Visitors can expect s’mores and hot chocolate on the beach every Saturday night of February.
 Be sure to stick around later for a wonderful fireworks display.
 I accidentally saw it in person while visiting the area and it was gorgeous!
 In addition to these great activities, you can attend a Make Your Own ice cream sundae each Sunday.